 Sledding at Paradise

 A fantastic thing to do for families in winter at Mt.
 Rainier National Park is to go sledding or tubing in the snow play area at Paradise.
 It is open from late December until March and is the perfect activity to do with your kids.
-It is above the historic Paradise Inn and the Jackson Visitor Center, so it is not hard to find.
+It is above the historic Paradise Inn and the Jackson Visitor Center, so it’s not hard to find.

 Be advised that it is only open on the weekends and during the school vacation period.
 Also, hard toboggans and runner sleds are not allowed for safety purposes.
 Lastly, there has to be a minimum of five inches of snow for sledding, as the park wants to protect the delicate grass underneath.
+It is a great cheap activity near Seattle, however.

 As noted at the beginning of this article, sledding is not allowed for the 2022 season due to a lack of staff.